Commodity Supplemental Food Program

 The 28 to 30 lb bag provided to the participants each month contains the following*:

-- 2 boxes of cereal or a bag of oatmeal
+- 1 or 2 boxes of cereal or a bag of oatmeal

 - 3 cans of evaporated milk